Physostegia – American Heather, Perennials Guide to Planting Flowers

 Physostegia - False Dragon Head, American Heather, Perennials Guide to Planting Flowers

 The False Dragon Head (Physostegia virginiana) is another one of the few August blooming plants.
-It is extremely beautiful with spikes of rosy pink, lilac or white flowers which are tube-shaped and similar to a tiny Snapdragon blossom.
+It is extremely beautiful with spikes of rosy pink, lilac, or white flowers, which are tube-shaped and similar to a tiny Snapdragon blossom.
 The buds and flowers grow on the stem as if growing on the four sides of a square.
-The plant grows about 3 feet or 4 feet high, spreads out and has very pretty foliage surrounding the graceful spikes.
+The plant grows about 3 feet or 4 feet high, spreads out, and has very pretty foliage surrounding the graceful spikes.
 It begins blooming in July and lasts through September.
-The names, Obedient Plant and Accommodation Flower, are derived from the fact that the flowers remain at any angle at which they are turned.
+The names Obedient Plant and Accommodation Flower are derived from the fact that the flowers remain at any angle at which they are turned.

-UTILIZE.
 This plant is splendid in a border, but because the flowers are pale, brighter contrasting colors should be worked in around it to bring the pink or lilac color out.
 The flowers last for a long time and are very useful for cut flowers.
 They are good in the border because they bloom at a time when many other flowers have finished.
 They are especially effective near waterfalls, along stream banks, or when placed in front of dark green shrubs.

 Information on 75+ Perennials